switowski/portfolio/src/posts/2022/how-to-benchmark-python-code/index.md

 - `pyperf` gives you the most advanced set of statistics about your code.
 And it's used by the official Python benchmarks, so it's an excellent tool for advanced benchmarks.
 - `hyperfine` is a great tool to benchmark any command, not only Python code.
 Or to compare two different commands.

 [^1]: Ok, technically, I could print the current time with `time.time()`, run my code, print `time.time()` again, and subtract those two values.
-But, come on, that't not simple, that's rudimentary.
+But, come on, that's not simple, that's rudimentary.